jstolarek/jstolarek.github.io/pages/projects.md

 Projects
 ========

-Below is a list of projects and libraries I have been involved with.
+Below is a list of projects and libraries I have been involved with professionally.

+  * **Midnight**\
+    I worked as a technical architect on the [Midnight](https://midnight.network/) blockchain, designing and implementing solutions that leverage Cardano as a trusted security layer.

   * **Cardano Partner Chains** ([github](https://github.com/input-output-hk/partner-chains-smart-contracts))\
     I have been involved in the IOG's [Cardano Partner Chains](https://github.com/input-output-hk/partner-chains) project as a
-    designer and developer of Plutus smart contracts.
+    system designer and developer of Plutus smart contracts.

   * **Skye: A programming language bridging theory and practice for scientific data curation**